 You can find more information about the American Heart Association and its Scientific Statement in this detailed report.
 An important distinction is that the Statement also highlights sedentary lifestyle, environmental factors (air pollution) and depression as contributing factors to PAD, in contrast to the other two less recent guidelines.

-The latest ESC Guidelines underline an interdisciplinary approach to PAD, calling for a so-called “vascular team”.
+The latest ESC/ESVS Guidelines underline an interdisciplinary approach to PAD, calling for a so-called “vascular team”.
 A detailed clinical history (CV risk factors, comorbidities, symptoms in various vascular territories) and physical examination of the patient are vital.
 The same goes for the lifestyle, dietary and physical activity assessment.
 It is recommended that detailed questionnaires be used in the process.

 In this, the ABI is denoted as a useful non-invasive tool for diagnosing and monitoring LEAD as well as a strong marker of general CV and atherosclerosis risk.